 May 8, 2013

 A. Igoni Barrett was born in 1979 in Port Harcourt, Nigeria.
-His collection of short-stories, Love is Power, or something like that, was published in 2013 .
-He is a winner of the 2005 BBC World Service short story competition and recipient of a Chinua Achebe Center Fellowship, a Norman Mailer Center Fellowship, and a Rockefeller Foundation Bellagio Center Residency.
+His collection of short-stories, Love is Power, or something like that, was published in 2013.
+Named by Hay Festival’s Africa39 project as one of 39 writers under the age of 40 with the potential and talent to define the trends that will mark the future of literature in sub-Saharan Africa and the diaspora, he is also a winner of the 2005 BBC World Service short story competition and recipient of a Chinua Achebe Center Fellowship, a Norman Mailer Center Fellowship, and a Rockefeller Foundation Bellagio Center Residency.

 April 2, 2013